CELESTINE-KILONZO/My-cloud-Blogs-Repository/cm5jgs8n6000509l2dg6h7bdp.md

 The chunked data is then embedded.**embedding** as a way to convert words, sentences, or even images into numbers that a computer can understand.
 Instead of storing words as plain text, we turn them into **vectors**

-The embedded data is now then taken to the vector store.e.g Open Search serverless
+The embedded data is now then taken to the vector store.e.g Open Search server less

 when one asks a query,a search is made at the knowledge base and still at the vector store